pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-02-easy-guide-to-installing-docker.md

 - Docker version 24.0.7
 - NVIDIA Docker 2.13.0

 This is the bare minimum requirement to get started with the mentioned docker setup.
-Other than these requirements, everything else can be installed and re-installed (inside the docker container of course).
 The choice of the operating system as Ubuntu 22.04 was made for the longevitiy of the system.
 Additionally, it is important for modern robotics projects to be supported with GPU computations.
 To this end, we will enable Docker to use the GPU via NVIDIA GPU Drivers.
 The blog post from Roboflow regarding [Using GPU in Docker][Using GPU in Docker] explains the topic in a simple way.
 The [NVIDIA Container Toolkit][NVIDIA Container Toolkit] allows users to build and run GPU accelerated containers.
 The toolkit includes a container runtime library and utilities to automatically configure containers to leverage NVIDIA GPUs.

 > The Version of Docker and NVIDIA Docker should note that relevant, it is advised to use the latest available vesion.